InscribeDeeper/MyPlace/README.md

 3. Enter all the information to create a new furniture, and click Submit.
 4. Search rentals by name and categoty; Filter by maximum of price.
 5. View the furniture by clicking on it in the table.
-6. View the details of the furniture information including

--   price, category, description, location, purchase_link, contact, images, and Google Map.
+6. View the details of the furniture information including: price, category, description, location, purchase_link, contact, images, and Google Map.
 7. Back to the main page.

 Comments: